topheman/npm-registry-browser/README.md

 I had never used `material-ui`, it was the opportunity of testing it (and also test the `css-in-js` paradigm that I knew of, but never coded with).

+### Why use Recompose ?

+[Recompose](https://github.com/acdlite/recompose) is a "React utility belt for function components and higher-order components" that you're likely to run into if your coding on React projects.

+`material-ui` relies on it, so at least a part of the library is already shipping into the final bundle.
+That way, i get to show some code you might encounter on other projects.

 ## Next

 This project is a work in progress, here are some of the next features I'll be working on: